nearform/nscale/docs/setup-guide.md

 nsd
 ```

 This should show the help output.

+Next, run `nsd login` to make `nscale` pick up your git config.

 # Next Steps